The Roles That Community Colleges Play in Apprenticeship

 Expanding Community College Apprenticeships

-The Department of Labor is partnering with the American Association of Community Colleges (AACC) to Expand Community College Apprenticeships.
-Learn more about this initiative and their apprenticeship participant colleges.
+The U.S. Department of Labor (DOL) is partnering with the American Association of Community Colleges (AACC) to Expand Community College Apprenticeships.
+To learn more about this initiative and their apprenticeship participant colleges, visit the AACC website.